projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

    standard BAR registers.
 The MSI-X mapping base address is also from the PF's SR-IOV capabilities, not PCI standard BAR registers.

-SR-IOV Passthrough VF Architecture In ACRN
+SR-IOV Passthrough VF Architecture in ACRN
 ------------------------------------------

 .. figure:: images/sriov-image4.png